ali-qasimi/terraform-projects/README.md

 Here are some Terraform scripts I have worked on in my home lab.
-I have used localstack as a cloud service emulator.
+I have used localstack, an open source project, as a cloud service emulator.
+More details about Localstack found here: https://github.com/localstack/localstack